datastax/dsbulk/manual/settings.md

 The temporal pattern to use for `String` to CQL timestamp conversions.
 Valid choices:

-- A date-time pattern such as `uuuu-MM-dd HH:mm:ss`.
+- A date-time pattern such as `yyyy-MM-dd HH:mm:ss`.
 - A pre-defined formatter such as `ISO_ZONED_DATE_TIME` or `ISO_INSTANT`.
 Any public static field in `java.time.format.DateTimeFormatter` can be used.
 - The special value `CQL_DATE_TIME`, which is a special parser that accepts most CQL date, time and timestamp literals (see below).